-• Benefits and Compensation: February 15, 2023, and March 30, 2023

-- Staff presented Health Insurance information and proposed wage increases, including the introduction of COLA increases and market adjustments. - The Benefits and Compensation Committee in the March meeting recommended a 3% COLA for Sworn employees and a 4% for Civilian employees and recommended the proposed changes to the sworn and civilian market adjustments.
-Also recommended was a change to the dental insurance provider to receive a -1% in health care premiums.

-Finance Committee: April 10, 2023, and May 9, 2023

-Chief Burchett will present the Budget Message and CFO Hill will provide an overview of the budget to Finance Committee Members at the April meeting.
-Staff will review each portion of the proposed budget at the May meeting, providing an opportunity for discussion and recommendation.
+- Benefits and Compensation: February 15, 2023, and March 30, 2023 - Staff presented Health Insurance information and proposed wage increases, including the introduction of COLA increases and market adjustments. - The Benefits and Compensation Committee in the March meeting recommended a 3% COLA for Sworn employees and a 4% for Civilian employees and recommended the proposed changes to the sworn and civilian market adjustments.
+Also recommended was a change to the dental insurance provider to receive a -1% in health care premiums. - Finance Committee: April 10, 2023, and May 9, 2023 - Chief Burchett presented the Budget Message and CFO Hill provided an overview of the budget to Finance Committee Members at the April meeting. - Staff reviewed each portion of the proposed budget at the May meeting, providing an opportunity for discussion.
+The Finance Committee recommended forwarding the budget as proposed to the full board with minor changes in the Emergency Management budget.

-Board of Directors: May 16, 2023 @ 7:30 a.m.
+• Board of Directors: May 16, 2023

-The Finance Committee and Chief Burchett will present the tentative budget to the Board of Directors for their approval.

-• Board of Directors: June 20, 2023 @ 7:30 a.m.

-- Chief Burchett will propose any amendments to the tentative budget for Board consideration. - A Public Hearing will be held, and the Board of Directors will vote to adopt the Final Budget with the proposed amendments (if any).
+- The Finance Committee and Chief Burchett presented the tentative budget to the Board of Directors for their approval. - Board of Directors: June 20, 2023 @ 7:30 a.m. - Chief Burchett did not propose any amendments to the tentative budget for Board consideration. - $\circ~$ A Public Hearing was held, and the Board of Directors voted to adopt the Final Budget.